ninsuo/symfony-collection/README.md

 elements in the collection.

 - `before_up`, `before_down`, `before_add` and `before_delete` are called before modifying the collection.
-The modification will be cancelled if the callback you given returned `false`, and will proceed if it returned true.
+The modification will be cancelled if the callback you given returned `false`, and will proceed if it returned `true` or `undefined`.

 - `after_up`, `after_down`, `after_add` and `after_delete` are called after modifying the collection.
 The modification will be reverted if the callback you given returned `false`.